blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Snare (1st)
 Casting Time: 1 minute
 Range: Touch
-Components: V, S, M(25ft oof rope, which is consumed)
 Duration: 8 hours
 Use the rope to create a 5-foot radius circle on the ground.
 The rope turns nearly invisible, creating a magical trap.
 A successful investigation check